fadinammour/neo4j_graphrag/README.md

 uv run jupyter notebook
 ```

-2. To run a python script as a notebook, wrtie click on it and run it as a Jupytext notebook.
+2. To run a python script as a notebook, right click on it and run it as a Jupytext notebook.
 Run the scripts in the following order:
 - `vector_index.py`
 - `graphrag.py`
 - `advcanced_graphrag.py`